-The insectary garden is currently being renovated.
-The project has three key goals:
+The insectary garden was recently renovated with these three key goals:

 1. Make the garden ADA compliant.
 We are altering a few of the paths to accommodate wheelchairs and at the same time creating appropriate gathering places for tour groups.

 2. Incorporate the garden with the surrounding features.
 The design aesthetic is being altered to more effectively work with the lemon arbor, the olive allée and the citrus orchards while creating natural entry and exit points.

 3. Select plants for optimum effectiveness.
 Plantings in the garden will include the plant species we use in our current insectaries, along with others that new research has shown to be most effective in attracting beneficial insects.